loighic/loighic.github.io/_pages/macro/pt2/inflation_2.md

 [<small>HOME</small>](/macro/)

-##### Inflation data on FRED

-<p align="center"><iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/O1jlsa0fgrI?si=oJ0TfOYgjIXFD6nD" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe></p>
-<div class="caption"><div align="left">
-<strong>Video 1</strong>&nbsp;&nbsp;Calculating inflation using the CPI data on the FRED website, both for all prices and for the price of a single good, coffee.</div></div>

 ##### Inflation and wages

 It's generally expected that prices will rise at least a little bit each year.
-The other side of this, however, is wages.
+The other side of this, however, is wages (which technically are a price also).
 A person's wage can rise every year, but if prices rise at the same rate, then this person gains nothing (and also loses nothing).
 To make this more precise, let us define nominal and real wages.

 > **Nominal wage**: The wage that a worker earns given in terms of the amount that he or she is paid by an employer.
 >